 How do you get multi-gigabit backhaul to the tower?
 Microwave and fiber are typical solutions.
-A 28GHz microwave link can provide multi-gigabit speeds to the tower, but a Comcast 1 Gbps, DOCSIS 3.1 modem and a Cisco router could be a more cost/effective option.
+A 28GHz microwave link can provide multi-gigabit speeds to the tower, but a 1 Gbps, DOCSIS 3.1 modem could be a more cost/effective option.
 DOCSIS 3.1 can enable speeds as high as 10 Gbit/s downstream and 2 Gbit/s upstream, while Full Duplex enables symmetrical speeds as high as 10 Gbit/s.

 But would Comcast or Century Link EVER provide cost/effective fiber/DOCSIS connections to a potential competitor?
 Probably not.
 They’ll jack the price up, just like fiber providers do today at cell towers.
 They charge competitors just below the cost of stringing new fiber, making service expensive.

 In addition, tower companies like Crown Castle charge up to $2,000 per month for access to their towers.
 It’s the main reason some 750 Communities Now Have Some Form of Community Broadband.